A Jaunt Through the Japan Pavilion at Epcot (Complete Guide)

 Kidcot in Japan

-Epcot’s Japan Pavilion offers quite a few architectural elements.
+Epcot’s Japan Pavilion features several architectural elements.
 For starters, a Torii gate sits on the lagoon side of the pavilion.
-With its vibrant red paint and Spaceship Earth backdrop, it’s one of the most popular photo spots in the World Showcase.
+Its vibrant red paint and Spaceship Earth backdrop make it one of World Showcase’s most popular photo spots.

-A Japanese castle replica serves as the actual pavilion’s backdrop.
-While the castle’s facade is more for looks, it is impressive.
+A Japanese castle replica serves as the pavilion’s backdrop.
+While the castle’s facade is more for looks than anything, it is impressive.

 You can walk through the castle’s gates to visit the Kawaii exhibit at the back of the pavilion.